traitecoevo/plant/doc/design.md

 reset, clear, etc.
 helper vs wrapper

+Need to decide how the ODE-related stuff gets named.
+I like `size` for the size of the container (so Species' size should indicate how many individuals are there).
+But at some point we might have to change that?
+I think that the ODE system just uses the size of the created state, and we can get that with `push_back` if needed?

 # Callbacks and functors

 There are two basic ways that callbacks are being done --